-So, negative SEO….one would assume that this was something that happens to big corporations or companies who work in highly competitive industries, but no, it seems as though it can happen to small local businesses like yours and mine.
+So, negative SEO… One would assume that this was something that happens to big corporations or companies who work in highly competitive industries, but no, it seems as though it can happen to small local businesses like yours and mine.

-What do I mean by negative SEO?……it can come in many forms but what I’m talking about is when links have been built to your site with the intention of harming your rankings in the search engines.
+What do I mean by negative SEO?
+It can come in many forms but what I’m talking about is when links have been built to your site with the intention of harming your rankings in the search engines.
 And here at Superb Digital, we’ve recently found ourselves the victim of this.

 Let me tell you a little bit about Superb Digital.
-We’re a small UK SEO agency in Bristol and we’ve been going for 12 months now and through sheer hard work and graft we’ve picked up some good clients and, importantly in this industry, achieved page 1 rankings for a number of key phrases that are driving quality traffic to our website.
+We’re a small SEO agency in Bristol and we’ve been going for 12 months now and through sheer hard work and graft we’ve picked up some good clients and, importantly in this industry, achieved page 1 rankings for a number of key phrases that are driving quality traffic to our website.

 Rankings for any SEO agency are important as not only will they bring in enquiries but they are also a demonstration of abilities.

 Our rankings have been achieved with good on-site optimisation, quality citations and a lot of blogging both on-site and off-site through guest posts and syndicated content.
 All good stuff really, nothing fancy, nothing “spammy” or so-called “black-hat”.

 Like most SEOs (or marketers or business owners) who rely on their rankings for their success, we check our backlink profile regularly…if nothing else other than to make sure the articles that we write containing backlinks are being indexed by Google and effective.
 So imagine our surprise when on Saturday 29th August 2015 we checked our backlinks only to see our 196 (we know the number well as they increase slowly) had suddenly become 1,500 then by 31st August were 3,400 and then by the time of writing the article 12,914.